ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/clustering/cluster-best-practice-and-configuration.markdown

 {PANEL: }

-### Nodes usually must have identical cluster configurations
+### Nodes in a cluster usually must have identical cluster configurations

 Configuration mismatches tend to cause interaction problems between nodes.

-If you must set cluster configurations differently in separate nodes, we recommend first testing it in a development environment to see that each node interacts properly with the others.
+If you must set different [cluster configurations](../../server/configuration/cluster-configuration) in separate nodes,
+**test the configuration** in a development environment to see that each node interacts properly with the others.
 {PANEL/}

 ## Related articles